Smertig/banana/docs/api/tg/types/giveaway.rst

    Optional.
 A list of two-letter ISO 3166-1 alpha-2 country codes indicating the countries from which eligible users for the giveaway must come.
 If empty, then all users can participate in the giveaway.
 Users with a phone number that was bought on Fragment can always participate in giveaways.

+   .. cpp:member:: optional_t<integer_t> prize_star_count

+   Optional.
+The number of Telegram Stars to be split between giveaway winners; for Telegram Star giveaways only

    .. cpp:member:: optional_t<integer_t> premium_subscription_month_count

    Optional.
-The number of months the Telegram Premium subscription won from the giveaway will be active for
+The number of months the Telegram Premium subscription won from the giveaway will be active for; for Telegram Premium giveaways only